microsoft/fluentui/packages/jest-serializer-merge-styles/README.md

 </div>
 ```

 This means that your tests can pass reliably (no generated class names) and your rules get included in the snapshot.
-(Snapshots need updates when css is moved around.)
+(Snapshots need updates when css is altered.)

 ## Usage